Back to list

 Context of incident

 TISZA party is Hungary’s main opposition force as of 2024.
-The party was founded by Péter Magyar, a former Fidesz insider, and has surged in popularity ahead of the 2024 European Parliamentary elections.
-Since then, TISZA has been polling even ahead of the ruling Fidesz party, according to most of the reliable pollsters.
-The emergence of this new challenger has further intensified Hungary’s already polarised political climate.
+The party was founded by Péter Magyar, a former Fidesz insider, and surged in popularity ahead of the 2024 European Parliamentary elections.
+Following that, TISZA polled even ahead of the ruling Fidesz party, according to most of the reliable pollsters, and won the 2026 elections with a more than two-thirds majority.

-The ruling Fidesz party has been in power since 2010, with Viktor Orbán serving as prime minister throughout this period.
-Although Orbán’s government has expressed strong support for Israel and officially maintains a policy of zero tolerance toward antisemitism, several experts have noted that the government’s and its proxies’ communication often employs double-speak on the issue.
-Examples include the government’s campaign against philanthropist George Soros and Orbán’s 15 March 2025 speech, in which he referred to pro-EU politicians, judges, journalists, civil society organisations, and political activists as “bugs” and a “shadow army” requiring a “spring cleaning.”
+The Fidesz party was in power since 2010, with Viktor Orbán serving as prime minister throughout this period.
+Although Orbán’s government expressed strong support for Israel and officially maintained a policy of zero tolerance toward antisemitism, several experts have noted that the government and its proxies’ communications often employ doublespeak on the issue.
+Examples include the government’s campaign against philanthropist George Soros and Orbán’s 15 March 2025 speech, in which he referred to pro-EU politicians, judges, journalists, civil society organisations, and political activists as “bugs” and a “shadow army” requiring an “Easter cleaning.”

 Similar incidents in - Antisemitism, Hungary